SPC Geoscience Division

 Newsflash

-This year is also the International Year of Water Cooperation – a theme of enormous significance to the Pacific.
-Across the region, water management is a critical development issue with profound implications for economic growth, human rights, public health and the environment.
+World Water Day is celebrated on 22 March each year to help focus the world’s attention on water and sanitation.
+This year is also the International Year of Water Cooperation –the global theme for World Water Day this year.
+This theme has enormous significance for the Pacific, a region where water management is a critical development issue with profound implications for economic growth, human rights, public health and the environment.
 To put the scale of the issue in context, it has been estimated by UNICEF and WHO that little more than half the population of our region has access to improved drinking water and sanitation.